 If there are two replication forks, one at each end of the replication bubble, the forks proceed outward in both directions in a process called bidirectional replication, simultaneously unwinding and replicating the DNA until they eventually meet.
 If a single replication fork is present, it proceeds around the entire circle to produce two complete circular DNA molecules, each consisting of one old and one new nucleotide strand.

-John Cairns`famous experiment showed that the replication of DNA is highly coordinated process.
-In his experiment Cairns made the DNA of E.Coli redioactive by growing them in a medium containing Thymidine lebelled with tritium 3H.
+John Cairns`famous experiment showed that the replication of DNA is a highly coordinated process.
+In his experiment, Cairns made the DNA of E.Coli radioactive by growing them in a medium containing Thymidine labeled with tritium 3H.

 Then the isolated DNA was spread and overlaid with a photographic emulsion for several weeks.
-The Thymidine residues generated tracks of the silver grains in the emulsion producing image of DNA molecule.
+The Thymidine residues generated tracks of the silver grains in the emulsion producing image of the DNA molecules.

-From John Cairns Experiment on E. coli it was found that-
+From John Cairns’s Experiment on E. coli, it was found that-

 - In this replication process the integrity of the circular DNA is maintained.
 The circle does not appear to be broken during this process.